lexbailey/giant_led_cube/api.md

 ![Map of cube face order](cube_faces_map.png)

-For some rust code that can parse and maipulate these cube states, take a look at the `cube_model` crate in this repository.
+For some rust code that can parse and manipulate these cube states, take a look at the `cube_model` crate in this repository.
 The `Cube::deserialise` function takes these `cube_state` strings as input.